THE SKY IS FALLING! THE SKY IS FALLING!

 Projecting is NOT the same as Projection – a defense mechanism (via Freud), in which a person:

 a.
 Re.
-US – When we unconsciously rejects one or more unacceptable qualities we have – or believe we have – AND attributes that same quality to another person, animal or situation.
-Often the other does not have that quality.
+US – When we unconsciously reject one or more unacceptable qualities we have – or believe we have – AND attribute / assign those same qualities to another person, animal or situation.

-It’s inevitable that In some cases projection will result in false accusations.
+inevitable that in some cases projection will result in false accusations.

 “Everyone Else’s Fault?…..” // Don’t Project Your … Inadequacy Onto Others

-EXP: “I can’t trust anyone because everyone lies” (deny being a liar)
+EXP: “I can’t trust anyone because everyone lies” (deny being a liar oneself)